Title Image

 About Us

-Founded by Noble Barker in 1985 as a 501(c)(3) nonprofit community based ballet school, New Haven Ballet (NHB) is the standard for classical dance training throughout Greater New Haven, Connecticut.
-Last year New Haven Ballet reached over 6,500 children and adults through ballet training, performances, and community programs.
+Founded by Noble Barker in 1985 as a 501(c)(3) nonprofit community-based ballet school, New Haven Ballet has grown to provide the standard for classical dance training throughout Greater New Haven, Connecticut.
+Each year New Haven Ballet reaches over 6,500 children and adults through ballet training, performances, and community programs.

 NHB School

-• Over 300 children and teens study classical ballet and other forms of dance at NHB School each year.
+• Over 300 children and teens study classical ballet and other dance forms at NHB School each year.

 • We offer students opportunities to learn through master classes with professional dancers and guest teachers, including Alicia Mae Holloway who danced with Dance Theatre of Harlem, Alejandro Ulloa who offered partnering classes, and Savannah Durham, a dancer with New York City Ballet.